Norwood, South Australia: Odeon Theatre

 The Odeon Theatre is on the corner of The Parade and Queen Street.
-Originally the Star Theatre, it was designed as a picture theatre by Sydney architects Kaberry & Chard (who also designed the Thebarton Theatre and many other cinemas across Australia) in association with Chris A. Smith.
-It opened in 1923, with its entrance on The Parade.
+Originally the Star Theatre, it was designed as a picture theatre by Sydney architects Kaberry and Chard (who also designed the Thebarton Theatre, the Athenium Theatre in Junee, New South Wales, and many other cinemas across Australia) in association with local supervising architect Chris A. Smith.
+It was officially opened by Norwood mayor William Essery (Snr) on Wednesday 16 May 1923, with its entrance on The Parade.
 The operator was D. Clifford Theatres (formerly Star Theatres) by 1946.
 Later it was taken over by Greater Union Cinemas and renamed the Odeon Theatre (also known as Odeon Norwood).
 It closed as a cinema, reopening in 1986 as a live theatre specialising in children's productions.
 The entrance was moved around the corner onto Queen Street, and the original foyer converted into restaurant, as of 2024 St Louis dessert bar.

 As of February 2024, the Odeon is home to Australian Dance Theatre, which offers dance classes to adults.
 The venue is hired out for various performing arts events, such as the Adelaide Festival, Adelaide Fringe and State Theatre Company of South Australia performances.